 On the other hand, if we see a big increase in finished goods, that often means product isn't moving as well as expected, and it's time to hunker down with the filings and conference calls to find out why.

-What's going on with the inventory at PPG Industries?
+What's going on with the inventory at Perry Ellis International?
 I chart the details below for both quarterly and 12-month periods.
+(Perry Ellis International reports raw materials and work-in-progress inventory combined.)

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 19.7%.
-On a sequential-quarter basis, work-in-progress inventory was also the fastest-growing segment, up 6.5%.
-Although PPG Industries shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 81.2%.
+On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 4.6%.
+Although Perry Ellis International shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line